ShienaShabrina/Airline-s-Customer-Segmentation/README.md

 # Airline's Customer Segmentation

-Using unsupervised machine learning for this dataset through reducing features to select necessary factor for RFM model
+Using unsupervised machine learning for this airline dataset through reducing features to select necessary factor for RFM model

-This dataset contain end to end project with conclussion

 The customer segment consists of 4 clusters, so that marketing can be focused on them with following